New Orleans-class cruiser: Armament

 The main armament on the class centered on nine 8 in/55 caliber Mark 14 guns (Mark 9 guns until replaced in World War II), mounted in triple turrets.
-New Orleans was fitted with Mark 14 Mod 0 guns, Minneapolis with the Mark 15 Mod 1 guns and the remaining ships of the class received Mark 12 Mod 0 guns.
-The turret face configurations were also different with the Mark 14 guns being housed in rounded face turrets and the Mark 12 and 15 guns in a flat faced turret.
+New Orleans was fitted with Mark 14 Mod 0 guns, Minneapolis with the Mark 15 Mod 1 guns, and the remaining ships of the class received Mark 12 Mod 0 guns.
+The turret face configurations were also different, with the Mark 14 guns being housed in round-faced turrets and the Mark 12 and 15 guns in a flat-faced turret.
 The 8 in guns had a range of 31860 yd with a muzzle velocity of 2800 ft/s.
 The armor-piercing round weighed 260 lb and could penetrate five inches of armor plating at 19500 yd.

-Secondary armament for the class consisted of eight 5 in/25 caliber dual purpose guns, which could be used against surface and aerial targets, as well as .50 caliber water-cooled machine guns to augment the 5 in guns.
+Secondary armament for the class consisted of eight 5 in/25 caliber dual-purpose guns, which could be used against surface and aerial targets, as well as .50 caliber water-cooled machine guns to augment the 5 in guns.
 When the US entered the war in December 1941, the New Orleans class and other "Treaty" cruisers were rushed into battle with little modification and lacking in air defense.
 The Japanese proved at Pearl Harbor and with the sinking of Prince of Wales and Repulse off Malaya that this war would be decided with air power.
-As soon as available, the quadruple 1.1 in guns and the Swiss-designed 20 mm Oerlikon cannon (which would replace the .50 caliber guns) were fitted, as well as early radar units and fire control directors.
+As soon as available, the quadruple 1.1 in guns and the Swiss-designed 20 mm Oerlikon cannon (which would replace the .50 caliber guns) were fitted, as well as early radar units and fire-control directors.
 As the war progressed, developments in radar abilities gave the Allies an increasingly decisive advantage over the enemy.
 In late 1942, the arrival of the 40 mm Bofors (in twin and quadruple mountings), replaced the quadruple 1.1-inch autocannons, which had proved ineffective.

-By late 1945, even after the removal of many non-essential items (half of their spotter planes as well as a crane and a catapult became non-essential due to advances in radar) the ships became dangerously over weight because of new weaponry and electrical and radar equipment.
-The threat from the air was so intense this condition had to be tolerated.
+By late 1945, even after the removal of many nonessential items (half of their spotter planes, as well as a crane and a catapult became nonessential due to advances in radar), the ships became dangerously overweight because of new weaponry and electrical and radar equipment.
+The threat from the air was so intense, this condition had to be tolerated.